 In Louisiana, lagniappe is a word used to describe a bonus, or a little “something extra”.
 Think of it like a baker’s dozen.
 In addition to the benefits of simply living and serving in New Orleans, our long-term volunteers also receive…

-LTV’s receive free housing in our office facility, which includes free wi-fi, a public computer available for use 24/7, access to a shared kitchen and on-site laundry machines.
+LTV’s receive free housing in our office facility.
+This includes free wi-fi, a public computer available for use 24/7, access to a shared kitchen and on-site laundry machines.
 We even buy the detergent, so you don’t have to.

 You will gain an extensive amount of construction skills, because we put our LTV’s to work on a variety of projects.
-If you don’t know how to do something yet, don’t worry!
+If you don’t know how to do something, don’t worry!
 You’ll have plenty of time to pick it up.